 By doing this, you are setting yourself up for success.
 But to be successful, you have to see it through.

 Tip 4: Write stuff down

 Getting stuff written down takes it out of your head.
-It doesn’t matter whether it’s post-it note, notebook or digital note on your mobile – get it written down, so things are no longer floating in your head but caught, collected and anchored.
+It doesn’t matter whether it’s a post-it note, notebook or digital note on your mobile – get it written down so things are no longer floating in your head but caught, collected and anchored.

 Tip 5: Plan your day

-Planning your day more effectively can make a huge difference in motivation and productivity.
-Be realistic about the hours you have available and the length of time it takes to get things done.
-Allow for distractions and breaks and those little things that ALWAYS creep into the day.
+Planning your day more effectively can significantly affect motivation and productivity.
+Be realistic about the available hours and the time it takes to get things done.
+Allow for distractions, breaks, and those little things that ALWAYS creep into the day.
 So make sure you give them a place in your day plan.